MiracleDevs/Paradigm.Services/README.md

   - `serviceCollection.UseWorkingTasks()`
   - `serviceCollection.UseUnitOfWork()`

-- Added  a helper method that includes all the methods above>
+- Added a helper method that includes all the methods above:
   - `serviceCollection.UserParadigmFramework()`

 Version `2.0.3`